FreeBSD manual

 If the terminal type was not specified on the command-line, the -m

-for more information).
-Then, if the terminal type begins with a
+Mapping".
+Then, if the terminal type begins with a question mark

-question mark ("?"), the user is prompted for confirmation of the
+("?"), the user is prompted for confirmation of the terminal type.
+An

-determined, the terminal description for the terminal is retrieved.
-If
+terminal description for the terminal is retrieved.
+If no terminal

-no terminal description is found for the type, the user is prompted for
+description is found for the type, the user is prompted for another

 Once the terminal description is retrieved,